GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 Congratulations!
-You have deployed a multi-tier Guestbook application using Google Kubernetes Engine.
+You have deployed a multi-tier guestbook application using Google Kubernetes Engine.

 Here are some suggestion for what you can do next: